History of Panama (to 1821): Initial colonization period

 Pedrarias' governorship proved to be disastrous.
-Hundreds of Spaniards died of disease and starvation in their brocaded silk clothing; thousands of Indians were robbed, enslaved, and massacred.
-Thousands more of the Indians succumbed to European diseases to which they had no natural immunity.
-After the atrocities of Pedrarias, most of the Indians fled to remote areas to avoid the Spaniards.
+Hundreds of Spaniards died of disease and starvation in their brocaded silk clothing; thousands of Indigenous people were robbed, enslaved, and massacred.
+Thousands more of the Indigenous people succumbed to European diseases to which they had no natural immunity.
+After the atrocities of Pedrarias, most of the Indigenous people fled to remote areas to avoid the Spaniards.

-The regulations for colonial administration set forth by the Spanish king's Council of the Indies decreed that the Indians were to be protected and converted to Christianity.
+The regulations for colonial administration set forth by the Spanish king's Council of the Indies decreed that the Indigenous people were to be protected and converted to Christianity.
 The colonies, however, were far from the seat of ultimate responsibility, and few administrators were guided by the humane spirit of those regulations.
-The Roman Catholic Church, and particularly the Franciscan order, showed some concern for the welfare of the Indians, but on the whole, church efforts were inadequate to the situation.
+The Roman Catholic Church, and particularly the Franciscan order, showed some concern for the welfare of the Indigenous people, but on the whole, church efforts were inadequate to the situation.

-The Indians, nevertheless, found one effective benefactor among their Spanish oppressors.
-Bartolomé de las Casas, the first priest ordained in the West Indies, was outraged by the persecution of the Indians.
-He freed his own slaves, returned to Spain, and persuaded the council to adopt stronger measures against enslaving the Indians.
-He made one suggestion that he later regretted—that Africans, whom the Spaniards considered less than human, be imported to replace the Indians as slaves.
+The Indigenous people, nevertheless, found one effective benefactor among their Spanish oppressors.
+Bartolomé de las Casas, the first priest ordained in the West Indies, was outraged by the persecution of the Indigenous people.
+He freed his own enslaved people, returned to Spain, and persuaded the council to adopt stronger measures against enslaving the Indigenous people.
+He made one suggestion that he later regretted—that Africans, whom the Spaniards considered less than human, be imported to replace the Indigenous people as enslaved labor.

-In 1517 King Charles V (1516–56) granted a concession for exporting 4,000 African slaves to the Antilles.
+In 1517 King Charles V (1516–56) granted a concession for exporting 4,000 African enslaved people to the Antilles.
 Thus the slave trade began and flourished for more than 200 years.
-Panama was a major distribution point for slaves headed elsewhere on the mainland.
-The supply of Indian labor had been depleted by the mid-16th century, however, and Panama began to absorb many of the slaves.
-A large number of slaves on the isthmus escaped into the jungle.
+Panama was a major distribution point for enslaved people headed elsewhere on the mainland.
+The supply of Indigenous labor had been depleted by the mid-16th century, however, and Panama began to absorb many of the enslaved people.
+A large number of enslaved people on the isthmus escaped into the jungle.
 They became known as cimarrones, meaning wild or unruly, because they attacked travelers along the Camino Real.
-An official census of Panama City in 1610 listed 548 citizens, 303 women, 156 children, 146 mulattoes, 148 Antillean blacks, and 3,500 African slaves.
+An official census of Panama City in 1610 listed 548 citizens, 303 women, 156 children, 146 mulattoes, 148 Antillean blacks, and 3,500 African enslaved people.

-The Spanish colony

-The period of free, though licensed, exploration gave way to a period in which the king exercised royal control by appointing governors and their staffs.
-All were to be paid from crown revenues expected from the royal profits on the colony.
-The king's representative was responsible for ensuring such returns; he tracked all gold, pearls, and income from trade and conquest; he weighed out and safeguarded the king's share.